arungit07/karatepoc/README.md

 ---------------

 User module of gorest have functionalities like user listing in table, user creation, user update, user view and user delete.
-In this POC seperate feaure files have been created for each of the above functioanlities.
+In this POC seperate feaure files have been created for each of the above functionalities.
 The test cases for each functionalities are covered as feature scenarios.
-A module level Junit5runner for running features of a module , a test suite Junit runner for runnining all features irrespective of the modules and a parallel runner for parallel execution have been implemented.
+A module level Junit-5 runner for running features of a module , a test suite Junit runner for running all features irrespective of the modules and a parallel runner for parallel execution have been implemented.